Azure/bellhop/docs/README.md

 **Who are the awesome people that built this solution??**

-Matt, Nills, and Tyler are Cloud Solutions Architects at Microsoft, and are always looking for interesting ways to help our customers solve problems!
+Matt, Nills, and Tyler are Cloud Solutions Architects at Microsoft, and are always looking for interesting ways to help our customers solve problems.

 **Want to know more about Bellhop??**

-Email us HERE
+Please feel free to reach out to <bellhop@microsoft.com> with any questions or feedback.

 ## Contributing